MariiaShkurat/university-web-project/README.md

 \\Usage\\

-The web application allows users to view, add, edit, and delete records in the university database.
+This web application allows users to view, add, edit, and delete records in the university database.

 \\Credits\\